robotology/blender-robotics-utils/README.md

 ## urdfToBlender
-Python script that given the urdf of a robot as input, define the complete rig, in terms of bones, meshes and joint limits.
+Panel/Python script that given the urdf of a robot as input, define the complete rig, in terms of bones, meshes and joint limits.
 ### Dependencies
 - Blender > 2.79
 - [iDynTree](https://github.com/robotology/idyntree) python bindings